 - 13. Agencies should try to measure how virtual hearings compare with proceedings conducted using other formats, including whether the use of virtual hearings affects procedural fairness or produces different substantive outcomes.
 Agencies should recognize the methodological challenges in assessing whether different hearing formats produce comparable results. - 14.
-Agencies should collect anonymous feedback from participants (using, for instance, post-hearing surveys) to determine and assess participants' satisfaction with the virtual format and identify any concerns.
+Agencies should collect anonymous feedback from participants (e.g., using post-hearing surveys) to determine and assess participants' satisfaction with the virtual format and identify any concerns.
 Agencies should also maintain open lines of communication with representatives in order to receive feedback about the use of virtual hearings.
 Agencies should collect feedback in a manner that complies with the Paperwork Reduction Act and review this feedback on a regular basis to determine whether any previously unrecognized deficiencies exist. - 15.
-Agencies should monitor technological and procedural developments to seek to ensure that options for individuals to participate remotely in adjudicative proceedings remain current and that those options reasonably comport with participants' expectations. - 16.
-Agencies should share information with each other in order to reduce costs, increase efficiency, and provide a hearing experience that seeks to ensure fairness and participant satisfaction.
-To help carry out this recommendation, the Office of the Chairman of the Administrative Conference should provide, as authorized by 5 U.S.C. § 594(2), for the
+Agencies should monitor technological and procedural developments to seek to ensure that options for individuals to participate remotely in adjudicative proceedings remain current and that those options reasonably comport with participants' expectations.

-262 "interchange among administrative agencies of information potentially useful in 263 improving" virtual hearings and other forms of remote participation in agency 264 adjudicative proceedings.
+16. Agencies should share information with each other in order to reduce costs, increase efficiency, and provide a hearing experience that seeks to ensure fairness and participant satisfaction.
+To help carry out this Recommendation, the Conference's Office of the Chairman should provide, as authorized by 5 U.S.C. § 594(2), for the "interchange among administrative agencies of information potentially useful in improving" virtual hearings and other forms of remote participation in agency adjudicative proceedings.